Should you use snow chains in the UK?

 Your comprehensive guide to using snow chains in the UK.
 Do you really need them?

-The UK has a bit of a reputation for poor weather, but snow is something a lot of the country manages to avoid most years.
-That said, we do have to deal with it now and again, especially those of us in the north of England and Scotland or on higher ground elsewhere.
-If you’re one of these people and your local authority isn’t as thorough with its gritting as it should be, snow chains may be something worth purchasing.
+The UK has a bit of a reputation for poor weather, but snow is something a lot of the country manages to avoid most of the time.
+That said, we do have to deal with it now and again, especially those living in the north of England and Scotland or on higher ground elsewhere.
+If you’re one of these people and your local authority isn’t as thorough with its gritting as it should be, snow chains may be a worthwhile purchase.

-Not only are snow chains used widely across continental Europe, but they’re actually mandatory to have in your car in some areas of Germany, Austria, France and Switzerland - failure to adhere to these rules can land you with a hefty fine.
+Not only are snow chains used widely across continental Europe, but they’re actually mandatory to have in your car in some areas of countries, such as Austria, France, Germany and Switzerland, so failure to adhere to these rules can land you with a hefty fine.

 If you’re not planning to take your car abroad, though, you have the option of considering whether or not snow chains are something you need to own.